-Assessment tasks take many forms beyond examination questions and are specific to each subject.
-Examples of formal assessment tasks include, Oral activities within the Languages, written commentaries on real business issues in Business and Management, experimental study in Psychology and Investigation projects in the Sciences and Mathematics.
-More information about specific assessment tasks in each subject can be found within the GPS Brookes Kochi, Diploma Programme handbook.
+Examples of formal assessment tasks include Oral activities within the Languages, written commentaries on real business issues in Business and Management, experimental study in Psychology and Investigation projects in the Sciences and Mathematics.
+More information about specific assessment tasks in each subject can be found within the GPS Brookes Kochi, Diploma Programme course guide.

-Assessment Objectives in each IB Diploma subject lead students form acquisition of knowledge and understanding through application and analysis of that knowledge to a synthesis of bigger concepts and evaluate the application in context of the real-world situation, whilst also assessing the skills inherent in each subject.
+Assessment Objectives in each IB Diploma subject lead students from acquisition of knowledge and understanding through application and analysis of that knowledge to a synthesis of bigger concepts and evaluate the application in context of the real-world situation, whilst also assessing the skills inherent in each subject.
 Grading in all subjects is criterion related: Student assessments are graded against a descriptor defined for each level through the assessment objectives.

-At GPS Brookes Kochi, grading for all assessment is in accordance with the prescribed IB Grade Descriptions as defined for each subject.
-This can be summarised as below:
+At GPS Brookes Kochi, grading for all assessments is in accordance with the prescribed IB Grade Descriptions as defined for each subject.
+This can be summarized as below:

-7 = excellent
+- 7 = excellent

-6 = very good
+- 6 = very good

-5 = good
+- 5 = good

-4 = satisfactory
+- 4 = satisfactory

-3 = mediocre
+- 3 = mediocre

-2 = poor
+- 2 = poor

-1 = very poor
+- 1 = very poor

+12/122, Thiruvaniyoor P.O.
+Chottanikkara, Ernakulam Kerala, India.
+Pincode - 682308 Tel: +91 (0) 484 2712748 / +918111855678 info@gpsbrookeskochi.org